Thanks to Marsha Falco and SET® Enterprises for inventing and publishing SET®, the game which inspired many of the games implemented on this site.

-Two cards have blank suit property, but the third is not also blank.
+Two cards have blank bars, but the third does not also have blank bars.

 This is also not a Projective Tau:

-The cards are all different in the astronomical property, but they are not also all non-blank in that property, so they don't fit the third rule.
+The cards are all different in circle colours, but they are not also all non-blank in that property, so they don't fit the third rule.

 A useful restatement of the Projective Tau property is that if two cards are the same, and the third one is not blank, or if two non-blank cards are different, and the third one is not the third non-blank card, it's not a Projective Tau.

 This game is based off the one described on page 17 of this paper.
 For mathematical details look there.

 The summary is that 3 Tau and Projective Tau are very deeply similar games, with only a couple of details changed, that end up making them feel quite different.
 In 3 Tau, the objective is to find 3 4-vectors over the integers mod 3 that sum to 0.
 In Projective Tau, the objective is to find 3 6-vectors over the integers mod 2 that sum to 0.
 This fact is slightly hidden due to the cards.
 3 Tau cards are easy to visualize as 4-vectors, but how can the 3 property Projective Tau cards be 6-vectors?

 The answer is that we represent the 6-vector using 3 properties as follows.
 Suppose you have a 6-vector (a, b, c, d, e, f) over the integers mod 2. (a, b) has 4 possible values (0, 0), (0, 1), (1, 0), and (1, 1).
 We represent these respectively by the chess property values of blank, pawn, knight, and rook.
 Similarly, the 4 possible values of (c, d) are represented by the astronomical property values of blank, sun, star, and meteors; and the 4 possible values of (e, f) are represented by the suit property values of blank, club, diamond, and heart.